-Explore Latin America as a crucial global framework and as a strategic player, delving deep into pivotal issues such as U.S.-Latin America foreign relations, U.S. Latino Studies, immigrant experience, race and ethnicity formation, social movements, and more.
+Explore Latin America as a crucial global framework and as a strategic player, delving deep into pivotal issues such as U.S.-Latin America foreign relations, U.S. Latinx studies, immigrant experiences, race and ethnicity formation, social movements, and more.

 Students who complete the Latin American Studies Major will

-- acquire up-to-date knowledge and skills directly related to the Americas from a variety of methodological perspectives;
+- acquire up-to-date knowledge and skills directly related to Latin America from a variety of methodological perspectives;

 - analyze economic development, U.S.-Latin American foreign relations and underdevelopment from comparative and global perspectives;

 - combine training in Spanish and/or Portuguese with the lived experience of speakers of these languages;